alexshtf/alexshtf.github.io/_posts/2024-01-21-Bernstein.md

 It turns out that it's just a MYTH.
 There's nothing inherently wrong with high degree polynomials, and the source of the myth stems mainly from two misconceptions about polynomials that we will explore here.
 In fact, not only they are great non-linear features, certain representations also provide us with powerful control over the shape of the function we wish to learn.

+A colab notebook with the code for reproducing the above results is available [here](https://drive.google.com/file/d/10IxrJUKPfrYkUraC4WVncFozcqi0O5wL/view?usp=sharing).

 # Approximation vs estimation

 Vladimir Vapnik, in his famous book "The Nature of Statistical Learning Theory" which is cited more than 100,000 times as of today, coined the approximation vs. estimation balance.
 The approximation power of a model is its ability to represent the "reality" we would like to learn.
 Typically, approximation power increases with the complexity of the model - more parameters mean more power to represent any function to arbitrary precision.
 Polynomials are no different - higher degree polynomials can represent functions to higher accuracy.
 However, more parameters make it difficult to _estimate these parameters from the data_.